Biden meets U.S. WWII veterans as he and allies mark 80th anniversary of D-Day in France

 President Biden and key U.S. allies were in Normandy Thursday to commemorate the 80th anniversary of the U.S.-led allied forces' D-Day invasion of Nazi-occupied France.
 The brazen air and sea invasion would mark the beginning of the end of World War II, leading to the defeat of Adolf Hitler's Nazi German forces in Europe less than a year later.

 Mr. Biden, French President Emmanuel Macron, British Prime Minister Rishi Sunak and Canadian Prime Minister Justin Trudeau were together to mark the most significant victory of the Western allies in the war, as well as the largest seaborne invasion in history.
-Mr. Biden is in France through the weekend for D-Day anniversary commemorations, planning to meet with key allies during his visit.
+Mr. Biden is in France through the weekend for D-Day anniversary commemorations and plans to meet with leaders of key allies during his visit.

 Mr. Biden and first lady Jill Biden met WWII veterans one by one ahead of a memorial ceremony at the Normandy American Cemetery on Thursday, presenting each one with coins made to commemorate the D-Day anniversary.
 He chatted and joked with some of the men, asking about their hometowns, thanking them for their service and calling them the greatest generation ever.

-The president was expected to deliver remarks later Thursday at a commemoration ceremony, which was also being attended by members of Congress from both parties, including House Majority Leader Steve Scalise, House Democratic Leader Hakeem Jeffries, and speaker emerita Nancy Pelosi.
+The president was expected to deliver remarks later Thursday at a commemoration ceremony that was also being attended by members of Congress from both parties including House Majority Leader Steve Scalise, House Democratic Leader Hakeem Jeffries, and speaker emerita Nancy Pelosi.

-The president planned to give a speech on Friday at Normandy's Point du Hoc cliffs that will highlight the men who scaled those cliffs 80 years ago, democracy and the "dangers of isolationism," said national security adviser Jake Sullivan.
+Mr. Biden planned to give a speech on Friday at Normandy's Point du Hoc cliffs that would highlight the men who scaled those cliffs 80 years ago, democracy and the "dangers of isolationism," said national security adviser Jake Sullivan.
 In his speech, the president will draw a line from World War II to the formation of NATO to today, as war again haunts Europe, Sullivan said.

 On Saturday, the festivities will continue as Mr. Biden participates in a parade procession to the Elysee Palace.
-And on Sunday, Mr. Biden will lay a wreath at the Aisne-Marne American Cemetery, where World War I veterans are buried.
+And on Sunday, the president will lay a wreath at the Aisne-Marne American Cemetery, where World War I veterans are buried.

 Among the allies Mr. Biden will meet with in France is Ukrainian President Volodymyr Zelenskyy, as Ukraine continues to suffer from Russia's onslaught.